 • Complex visual stimuli, static and dynamic

-KINARM labs provide a robust experimental platform for quantifying impairments from acquired brain injury and disease.
+KINARM labs equipped with KINARM Standard Tests are a robust research platform for detecting and quantifying impairments from acquired brain injury and disease.
+We provide precision assessment to support personalized medicine.

 KINARM Labs allow clinical researchers to: